We've included many features in BookWright that can help you design your book.

 While working in a text container, find the link function in the bottom right corner.
 Then click into a second container to link them.
 Text will now automatically flow from the first container into the second.

-If you need to unlink them, click on the unlink function, in the bottom right corner of the text container.
+If you need to unlink them, click on the unlink function, in the top left corner of the text container.

 Overlap images and move one from the front to back (or vice versa)